 Nevertheless, some letter-writers failed to mention among their comments some well-grounded scientific evidence relevant to this important public debate.

 For example, Wagner et al. mention that the “herbicide glyphosate…affects an enzyme present in plants, but not animals….”
 But what these authors failed to mention is the long known fact that glyphosate can also affect biochemical pathways in microorganisms, including beneficial microorganisms which inhabit animals–including humans–and the environment.
-The importance of the human “microbiome” (the collection of microorganisms that inhabit human gastrointestinal tracts, e.g.) has been a focus of many scientific studies over the last couple of decades and, more recently, adverse effects of glyphosate on microorganisms found in agricultural soils and also in the gastrointestinal tracts of animals have been documented in peer-reviewed scientific papers.
+The importance of the human “microbiome” (the collective genomes of all the microorganisms that inhabit human gastrointestinal tracts, e.g.) has been a focus of many scientific studies over the last couple of decades and, more recently, adverse effects of glyphosate on microorganisms found in agricultural soils and also in the gastrointestinal tracts of animals have been documented in peer-reviewed scientific papers.

 And then there was Sanders et al. who concluded the body of their letter-to-the-editor with a paragraph that begins “[Séralini et al.] ignore the fact that genetic modification is a technology.”
 They go on to imply that the effects of using this technology are associated only with the function of the inserted foreign gene and not with the process of transformation itself.
 Their comments ignore the fact that, as currently practiced, the GE transformation process itself can cause unintended, unexpected changes, including mutations (rates of 27-63% have been published in the scientific literature), in the recipient organism.
-(In fact, the rates of “insertional” mutations associated with one of the two primary methods for inserting genes into plants are so high that plant scientists have utilized that method to “tag” and thereby isolate many plant genes.)
+(In fact, the rates of “insertional” mutations associated with one of the two primary methods for inserting genes into plants are so high that plant scientists have utilized that method to mutational “tag” and thereby isolate many plant genes.)
 The possibility that unexpected, unintended changes could occur in GE crops is a main reason for conducting long-term rat-feeding studies like the one carried out by Séralini et al.

 I do agree with Sanders et al. that “Even if a [specific GE] trait were somehow toxic this doesn’t translate to GM technology as a whole.”
 However, because unintended, unexpected effects can occur as a result of any use of current GE transformation technologies, each and every product of this technology should undergo mandatory regulatory scrutiny prior to commercialization.